Want to work in Japan?

 Silence in meetings is common and people often close their eyes to reflect.
 This isn’t a sign of things going badly and it shouldn’t be interrupted.
 Decisions are seldom made in meetings, which are more commonly used to build relationships and exchange information.
 Try not to be too direct or aggressive – and learn the art of subtly deflecting a difficult question to avoid embarrassment or disappointment.

 Japanese companies have a hierarchical structure, and each level of management is expected to defer to its seniors.
 Equality in the Japanese workplace is improving, but it’s still behind Europe and the USA.
-Women tend to be paid less than men, even in senior positions, and they can have difficulties managing older Japanese male colleagues.

 After-hours drinking with colleagues, business partners and clients is still an established practice in Japan.
 Strict office rules are abandoned at these social events, which are often considered a key part of building relationships and progressing deals.